 You will find that unlimited rental contracts are quite common and if you are given notice, you can still demand continuation.

-This is what you need to know if you want to rent a property in Germany.
+You need to know this if you want to rent a property in Germany.

 How much does it cost to rent a property in Germany?

 On average, you will find that rent in Germany is affordable, and there are a lot of options when it comes to choosing a place to rent.

 The price, however, depends on where you are planning to live.
 The majority of the available accommodations are apartments.
 If you are after a house, this would be more expensive and more difficult to find.

 Places like Munich, Frankfurt, Stuttgart, Berlin, Cologne and Hamburg are not cheap and come with hefty rental costs per square metre.
 However, out of all the major German cities, Berlin is the most affordable.